 Tania, a photo editor, was frustrated.
 After each initial planning meeting for a new issue, her team would create tasks in their Workspace.
 They would often attach screenshots of the whiteboards from their meetings.
 There were so many screenshots that they just weren't useful!

 With ClickUp Whiteboards, the teams' creative collaboration and their work can live in one place!
 Tania and Cory decided to present this solution to all of the creative teams.

 For the next issue, Cory and Tania explained to the teams how making tasks right alongside their ideas saves clicks.
 Tania shared her screen and showed everyone the features.
 Cory clicked into the canvas and their name displayed.
 Everyone could see what Cory added to the Whiteboard.

-Adding objects, like shapes, sticky notes, drawings, text, and connectors to the canvas was intuitive.
+Adding items, like shapes, sticky notes, drawings, text, and connectors to the canvas was intuitive.
 Adding new and existing tasks was just as easy!

 Connect ideas to work

 By the next production cycle kick-off meeting, everyone was brainstorming on the same Whiteboard.
 The team mapped out the production deadlines and their content plan and created tasks from the Whiteboard as they brainstormed.

 - From the Whiteboard toolbar, select ClickUp Cards.